Remembering

 September 1916 requisitioned by the Admiralty for service as a Stores Carrier

-15 December 1917 Engineer Lieutenant Andrew Cant RNR discharged dead.
+15 December 1917 at Haslar Naval Hospital Engineer Lieutenant Andrew Cant RNR discharged dead from cancer of the throat.
 He is buried in Cardiff (Cathays) Cemetery in grave L2033

-21 July 1918 Sub-Lieutenant David L McLaren RNR discharged dead.
+21 July 1918 Sub-Lieutenant David Lawrence McLaren RNR discharged dead from pleurisy.
 He is buried in Cardiff (Cathays) Cemetery in grave EH CE 676

 1919 returned to her owners, then purchased by Pelton SS Co Ltd, Newcastle and renamed SPERO